 Are you looking to answer general questions about Emburse Cards?
 You've come to the right place.
-Before you sign up or get started, read through answers to common questions.
+Read through answers to common questions.

-Watch this one minute video to learn how Emburse Cards works.
+Watch this one minute video to learn how Emburse Cards work.

 A verifiable business and business banking information are required to use Emburse Cards.
 This information includes a legal business name, Employer Identification Number (EIN), physical company address, and a legal status of Inc., LLC, and/or Partnerships.